mashi/codecov-validator/README.md

       # args: [--filename, .codecov.yml]  # example with arguments
 ```

-In this way, the `codecov.yml` file is checked before `commit` and prevents the user
+In this way, the `codecov.yml` file is checked before `commit` and prevents the
-from including invalid files in the version control.
+user from including invalid files in the version control.

 ## Instructions (Development)
-Create a virtual environment and install the required packages with
+The code is developed inside a virtual environment with the packages from the
+`requirements.txt` file:
 ```
 python3 -m venv .venv
 source .venv/bin/activate